 Here’s how our ads performed by page likes they drove each day.
 However, when we aggregated this data by the ads to measure their effectiveness, we realized that our Silicon Valley campaign was the most effective — driving close to 90% of our likes.

-Yes, Nelson Bighead Bighetti was able to deliver and brought our following to its peak of 460 odd numbers.
+Yes, Nelson Bighead Bighetti delivered and brought our following to its peak of 460 odd numbers.

 We thought we’d be rolling in dough or at least customers because of our social media following.
-However, when we did Glance on Glance i.e. dog food our own product, here’s what we inferred:
+However, when we did Glance on Glance i.e. dogfood our product, here’s what we inferred:

 This journey of building a social media following was fun.
-We realized that with $125, some great advice, and creative ad copy anyone can build a social media following.
+We realized that with $125, some great advice, and creative ad copy, anyone could build a social media following.
 However, it doesn’t always mean it translates to business success.